yzerlaut/paper/README.md

 # finalyz

-*A plain text (.txt)-based framework to efficiently describe methods and results in scientific communication.*
+*A plain text (.txt)-based framework to efficiently describe methods and results in scientific communications.*

 Part of the software suite for data science: [analyz](https://github.com/yzerlaut/analyz), [datavyz](https://github.com/yzerlaut/datavyz), [finalyz](https://github.com/yzerlaut/finalyz)

-# Content
+## Idea / Principle

 What this software enables is to:
-- Provide a datafile (e.g. a python dictionary file "data.npz") and have your numerical values exported automatically within the text (no need to manually copy-paste the analysis output)
+- Provide a datafile (e.g. a python dictionary file "data.npz") and have your numerical values exported automatically within the text (no need to manually copy-paste the analysis output).
 - Export your analysis to the document format that best fits your audience !
    - either short reports with two columns
    - either long and detailed reports in the single column
    - either to pre-defined templates of scientific journals: PloS journals, Springer journals, Physical Review journals, Cell journals, J. Neurosci., etc ...
+- Bibliographic export
-- Benefit from the the Emacs editing capabilities because the txt template uses the Org-Mode syntax.
+- Benefit from the the Emacs editing capabilities (the txt template uses the Org-Mode syntax).

+## User guide

+Work on your "txt" file (see the templates in the [template folder](https://github.com/yzerlaut/finalyz/tree/master/templates)